 Vicky is also our go-to person for music licensing yet, remarkably, hasn’t allowed her extensive experience in this area to dampen her own enthusiasm for music and going to as many gigs as possible.
 She also loves whisky… but we don’t have a department for that.

-Zoë is a Development AP in comedy ent, and script editor on Hypothetical.
-Outside the department, she is the co-creator of SeanceCast, Hat Trick’s sketch podcast showcasing new women and non-binary writers.
+Zoë is an in-house producer working across the comedy entertainment slate.
+Outside the department, she is the co-creator of the award-winning Hat Trick sketch podcast SeanceCast, which showcases new women and non-binary writers.

-As well as being a regular writer on Have I Got News For You, Zoë writes for numerous other shows not made by Hat Trick, which she is contractually obliged to say are not nearly as good.
+A regular writer on Have I Got News For You, Zoë also writes for numerous panel shows not made by Hat Trick, which she is contractually obliged to say are not as good.

 International Sales Director